An epic African camping adventure meandering down from game-rich Kenya to picturesque Cape Town, via scenic, wildlife and beach highlights galore.

 En route to the vast open plains of the legendary Serengeti, we skirt the rim of the impressive Ngorongoro Crater, driving through the Ngorongoro Crater Conservation Area.
-From Ngorongoro we drive down to what is probably the most famous game park in the world - Serengeti National Park.
+From Ngorongoro, we drive down to what is probably the most famous game park in the world - Serengeti National Park.
 This flat wilderness area is even larger than Masai Mara, our first game viewing destination on safari.

-Like the Masai Mara the Serengeti is famous for the massive Wildebeest Migration that takes place between this Tanzanian game park and Mara to the north in Kenya.
+Like the Masai Mara, the Serengeti is famous for the massive Wildebeest Migration that takes place between this Tanzanian game park and Mara to the north in Kenya.
 Covering around 14 763 km² the Serengeti Park is even larger than its Kenyan counterpart, Masai Mara.
 The vast savannas and grasslands stretch out to the horizon in a seemingly endless sea of open plains.
 The local Maasai named this expansive place Siringitu, which means 'the place where the land runs on forever'.
 Looking out over the endless plains teeming with game, predators and birds one is struck by the immensity and beauty of this wild continent.

 We drive on to our unfenced camp, looking out for wildlife and birds as we pass through this classical African bush setting.
 At night we listen for the calls of hyena and the distant lion's roar coming out of the darkness settled over the untamed bush around us.

 This morning we take a game drive through the Serengeti, travelling east back towards the Ngorongoro Crater.
-In the rainy season the bush is lush and green, while winter sees us driving through golden-brown, more arid landscapes.
+In the rainy season, the bush is lush and green, while winter sees us driving through golden-brown, more arid landscapes.

 Before arriving at the huge unflooded caldera we stop for lunch and then continue up the slopes on the outside of the crater.
 Our camp for the night is located some 2400 metres above sea level on the rim of Ngorongoro Crater, offering breathtaking views over this natural wonder.
-Keep an eye out for wild animals in the area around camp, where we stay warm in the cool night air.
+Keep an eye out for wild animals in the area around the camp, where we stay warm in the cool night air.

 The 326 km² Ngorongoro Crater, formed by volcanic action some 2,5 million years ago, is the largest intact caldera (collapsed volcano) in the world.

-Day seven sees us driving down into the famous Ngorongoro Crater to enjoy a action-packed game drive in this World Heritage Site.
+Day seven sees us driving down into the famous Ngorongoro Crater to enjoy an action-packed game drive in this World Heritage Site.
 Ngorongoro Crater is home to the highest concentration of predators in the world, including lions, leopards, jackals and hyenas, as well as a few cheetahs.
-The natural amphitheater of the Ngorongoro Crater hosts huge herds of zebra, antelopes (impalas, gazelles and more) and wildebeest, as well as big bull elephants.
+The natural amphitheatre of the Ngorongoro Crater hosts huge herds of zebra, antelopes (impalas, gazelles and more) and wildebeest, as well as big bull elephants.

 The Big Five (lion, leopard, rhino, elephant and buffalo) are all found here, along with all the main kinds of mammals.
 Birdlife is also prolific here, including endemic species.
 The crater basin incorporates a variety of habitats, from lush plains and valleys to peaks, craters and forests.
 We drive up the steep walls some 600m high and back to our campsite on the rim of the crater.
-Here we soak of the sweeping views over this natural wonder, dismantle camp and enjoy lunch.
+Here we soak of the sweeping views over this natural wonder, dismantle the camp and enjoy lunch.

-From the must-see Ngorongoro Crater we return to the safari hub of Arusha, within view of Mount Kilimanjaro.
+From the must-see Ngorongoro Crater, we return to the safari hub of Arusha, within view of Mount Kilimanjaro.
 We camp at the Meserani Snake Park tonight, where a great collection of snakes and other reptiles can be viewed up close.
-This afternoon we visit a Maasai village and explore on foot, if time did not allow us to do so on day four.
+This afternoon we visit a Maasai village and explore on foot if time did not allow us to do so on day four.
 See how this iconic East African tribe lives in rural Tanzania and meet the tall, brightly-robed Masai warriors and herders, gaining some insight into their traditions and culture.

 Today we continue our drive south passing through the town of Moshi on the lower slopes of Mount Kilimanjaro, en route to our next camp in Bagamoyo.
 When skies are clear we get a glimpse of majestic Mt Kilimanjaro, Africa's highest peak and the tallest freestanding mountain in the world, some 5895m high.